enova003/cs432-assignments-ODU/HW6/HW6-report.md

 The script finds three users most similar to me demodemographically, then it displays their demographics, and finally, it shows the top and bottom three movies for each user.

+For user 37, his top three favorite films are Batman (1989), Pulp Fiction (1994), and Top Gun (1986); his bottom three least favorite films are Dragonheart (1996), Indepdence Day (1996), and Jurassic Park (1993).

+For user 66, his top three favorite films are Return of the Jedi, Courage Under Fire, and Ransom; his bottom three least favorite films are Excess Baggage, Muppet Treasure Island, and The English Patient.

+For user 67, his top three favorite movies are Shawshank Redemption, Beavis and Butt-head Do America, and Mission: Impossible; his bottom three least favorite movies are Father of the Bride Part II, Multiplicity, and Very Brady Sequel.

+Out of these three specific users, I guess that I relate most to user 37.
+I did enjoy the Batman movie and Top Gun, however, I have never seen Pulp Fiction.
+Additionally, I am not big a fan of Jurassic Park, Independence Day, or Dragonheart.

 ```
 User 37 Demographics:
   Age: 23